Sangihe tarsier

 The Sangihe tarsier (Tarsius sangirensis), also known as Sangihe Island tarsier, is a small primate found on Sangir Island, which is located about 200 kilometers north-east of the island of Sulawesi in Indonesia.
 In 2008 a population of the Sangihe tarsier was determined to be a distinct species, the Siau Island tarsier (Tarsius tumpara).
+Locally in the Sangihe dialect of Sangir language, tarsiers are called Senggasi or Higo.

 Taxonomy

 It was first assigned species status in 1896 by Adolf Meyer.
 It was later classified as a subspecies of the spectral tarsier T. spectrum by Hill and remained so until recently.
 Today it is recognized as a distinct species.
 The Siau Island tarsier, Tarsius tumpara, from Siau Island was formerly considered a population of the Sangihe tarsier, but was determined to be a separate species in 2008.
 There is still much debate on what is considered a species and a subspecies in the family Tarsiidae.

 Description

 The large, round, forward-facing, pale-chestnut-colored eyes and elongated digits and tarsus are basic characteristics of the Sangihe tarsier.
 It is a very small primate weighing between 100 and 120 grams.
 It has sharp teeth, since it strictly eats animal matter.
 The tails are very long compared to body size and are used for support while stationary but are not truly prehensile in nature.
 Upper pelage is yellowish brown with dark-grey bases.
 Lower parts of it are a dullish-white with a light-grey base.
 Its eyes are immobile but it has the ability to rotate its head 180 degrees.
 The best way to distinguish this species from other tarsier species is by the amount of fur on its tail, and its "acoustics" (calls).
 The Sangihe tail has a sparse covering of dorsal fur, and does not have scales underneath.